- Professional Service

 The AAMC is dedicated to promoting integrity in graduate medical education, and advocates high standards during the application process.
-ERAS has developed an Integrity Promotion Program to encourage these high standards for those engaged in the residency and fellowship application and selection process.
-As such, ERAS has developed this program to educate users regarding expectations of behavior and to investigate allegations of fraudulent or unethical behavior.
+ERAS staff have developed an Integrity Promotion Program to encourage these high standards for those engaged in the residency and fellowship application and selection process.
+As such, ERAS staff have developed this program to educate users regarding expectations of behavior and to investigate allegations of fraudulent or unethical behavior.

-Over the past few years, an increasing number of fraudulent application allegations have been reported to ERAS by applicants, Designated Dean's Offices, and training programs.
-Neither applicants nor programs benefit from unethical behavior in the application process; and to the extent possible, ERAS discourages this behavior.
-ERAS Integrity Promotion Program was created to promote integrity in the process among all participants.
+Over the past few years, an increasing number of fraudulent application allegations have been reported to the ERAS program by applicants, Designated Dean's Offices, and training programs.
+Neither applicants nor programs benefit from unethical behavior in the application process; and to the extent possible, the ERAS program discourages this behavior.
+The ERAS Integrity Promotion Program was created to promote integrity in the process among all participants.

 ERAS Integrity Promotion

 The Education Program is designed to educate ERAS users about behaviors considered fraudulent or unethical; to discourage such activity; and to encourage reporting of these activities where warranted.
 Examples of irregularities and activities targeted for investigation include, but are not limited to:

 - Omission of education extension

 - Omission of previous graduate medical education (GME) training